zzhikai/tp/docs/DeveloperGuide.md

    1. Re-launch the app by double-clicking the jar file.<br>
        Expected: The most recent window size and location is retained.

+### Adding an applicant

+1. Adding an applicant while all applicants are being shown in the *GUI*.

+    1. Prerequisites: List all applicants using the `list` command.
+Multiple applicants in the list.
+No other applicant named Alice in the list.
+       Bob is an applicant in the list.

+    2. Test case:
+       ```
+       add
+       n/Alice
+       p/99990000
+       e/alice@mail.com
+       j/Software Engineer
+       r/Technical Interview
+       s/Java
+       ```
+       Note: The above code block is meant to be input into one line.<br>
+       Expected: An applicant named Alice with the above attributes will be added to the applicant list and displayed on the *GUI*.

+    3. Test case:
+       ```
+       add
+       n/Bob
+       p/99990000
+       e/bob@mail.com
+       j/Site Reliability Engineer
+       r/Technical Interview
+       s/Jira
+       s/SonarQube
+       ```
+       Note: The above code block is meant to be input into one line.<br>
+       Expected: No changes occur as an applicant named Bob is already in the list, and duplicate applicants with the same names are not allowed.

+    4. Test case:
+       ```
+       add
+       n/Charles
+       s/Haskell
+       ```
+       Note: The above code block is meant to be input into one line.<br>
+       Expected: No changes occur as the phone number, email, job applied to and round of interview are all mandatory attributes that are not included in the above add command.
+These must be specified with the `p/`, `e/`, `j/` and `r/` prefixes respectively.

 ### Editing an applicant